nikitagawde10/Job-Board-powered-by-Github-Jobs/README.md

 	    "test": "jest --coverage"
  	 },
 	```
-	4. Go to App.test.js and import the App component and begin writing the unit tests.
-	5. Since Enzyme is a JavaScript testing utility for React, it's easier to test the React component's output.
+	4. Since Enzyme is a JavaScript testing utility for React, it's easier to test the React component's output.
 Install enzyme `npm i --save-dev enzyme 		   enzyme-adapter-react-16` and import mount, shallow and render in App.test.js

 	```javascript
 	import {mount, shallow, render} from 'enzyme'
 	```
+	5. Move App.test.js in a new folder in src called `__tests__` and import the App component and let's begin writing the unit tests!
-	6. Our test will check whether the component App is rendering correctly or not.
+	a.
+Our test will check whether the component App is rendering correctly or not.
 To do that we're going to create a snapshot of the component using                    Jest and Enzyme.
 Since it's our first time running the test, the snapshot will be generated at this time.

 	```javascript
 	describe('App', () => {
 	  it('renders correctly', ()=> {